 Editor’s note: A version of this story appeared in the Spring/Summer 2018 issue of Brownstoner magazine.

-Our picks for open houses to see this weekend include two renovated to varying degrees and two in need of restoration.
+Our picks for open houses to see this weekend all have beautifully crafted details.